NB: Where possible, this HTML research guide contains direct links to Archway for items and series in the archival reference field.

 Provincial governments, established from 1853, often encouraged immigration, usually through subsidising the passage.
 Some specific groups of migrants were targeted, such as young unmarried women or families.

-Provincial Government Records, for example:
+Provincial Government Records

 A number of ‘boys’ (many late teens) from Parkhurst Prison in England were pardoned, on condition they went to New Zealand and, in some cases, served apprenticeships.
 The aim was rehabilitation and the British Treasury paid.
 The St George in 1842 brought 92 boys and another 31 came on the Mandarin in 1843, making a total of 123.